Dialectical Behavior Therapy (DBT)

 Interpersonal effectiveness is about how we interact with other people and the relationships we have.
 The skills in this category gives clients an alternative way to communicate with others in a healthy way that is assertive, maintains self respect and can ultimately strengthen the relationship.

-Adolescent DBT groups are now available for sign up!
+Adolescent DBT groups are open for registration now!
 See if there is a group that is right for you or your loved one.
+Please email email@example.com for more information.